MBuffenoir/testing/README.md

 Of course, before running your tests on Travis, you will first want to run then locally to ensure they function properly.

-Let's see how you can achieve such thing by adding a few basic units tests to your project and run them using the Docker image of your project.
+Let's see how you can achieve such thing by adding a few basic units tests to your project and run them using the Docker image.

 In your app folder, create a file called `test_app.py` containing the following test code for your application: